siegfrkn/JuliaDemoScripts/README.md

 # JuliaDemoScripts

-Series of scripts to demonstrate basic and fundamental coding elements in Julia Lang.
+Series of scripts to demonstrate basic and fundamental coding concepts in Julia Lang.

 Written by Katrina Siegfried, 2018